 Krauss continues to rise in the country music industry, both as a solo artist and as a member of Union Station.
 She also collaborates frequently with Led Zeppelin frontman Robert Plant.

 16. Gabby Barrett

-Another American Idol alum, Gabby Barrett, won third place on the 16th season of American Idol.
+Another American Idol alum, Gabby Barrett, won third place on the 16th season of the TV talent show series.
 Although this feat didn’t garner her much recognition, she continued to perform and grow her career.

-Since the initial performance, Barrett’s song has reached the top 10 list of the Hot Country Music chart, top 3 on the Billboard Top 100 list, and went on to become 5x platinum-certified.
+Since the initial performance, Barrett’s song has reached the top 10 list of the Hot Country Music chart, top 3 on the Billboard Top 100 list, and went on to become five-times Platinum-certified.

 Barrett is expected to be country music’s next superstar.

 At 19 years old, Kelsea Ballerini was signed with Black River Entertainment.
 Her music has gained chart-topping success, landing her on the Forbes 30 Under 30 list.

 In just five years, Ballerini released four studio albums.
 Her career is rapidly growing, with each album topping the charts and winning Ballerini awards.
 She has 12 major awards to her name already.